About Studfold Farm

 Studfold is not only a one-of-a-kind family attraction and holiday destination, it’s a place to love and learn about the countryside, with the care and responsibility that goes with it.
 Respect and thought for the environment and community features in everything at Studfold.
 The onsite Nidderdale Way Cafe is run by a local family, where all cakes and snacks are homemade.

 “We deliver picnics to the trail, so people don’t have to carry them around.
-And put tea and coffee facilities in the barn, with an honesty box, so adults can relax with a cuppa while the children run around.
 It’s the little things that count and make a day special.
 We want everyone who visits to feel they’ve had that special time.”

 Studfold’s Nidderdale Experience is like no other.
 Fairies and fauna, fire pits and marshmallows, stars and sing-songs, friendly voices and get-togethers around the pizza oven.
 All of these things, in one of the most wonderful, natural places you could ever visit.
 Anne and Ian coined the phrase a few years ago to describe Studfold, and it’s as true today as it was then.
 “There’s nowt quite like it!”